 Pharmaceuticals are a fascinating field.
 They present opportunities for investors as research and development picks up and innovations come thick and fast, from mRNA vaccines and pharmacogenomics to gene editing and the prospects of digital transformation that could boost patient outcomes and benefit healthcare systems.

-But human health is a sensitive issue, and ethical, governance, social and environmental risks abound, as Abigail Herron, global head of ESG strategic partnerships at Aviva Investors’ Sustainable Finance Centre for Excellence, recently highlighted in an article on antibiotic resistance (see From antibiotic failure to research success).1
+But human health is a sensitive issue, and ethical, governance, social and environmental risks abound, as Abigail Herron, global head of health and nature policy at Aviva Investors, recently highlighted in an article on antibiotic resistance (see From antibiotic failure to research success).1

 As we conduct ESG research on the pharmaceutical industry’s many players, three risks have come to the fore: supply chains, access to painkillers (which has not received the same level of attention as other health topics in recent years), and the ethical implications of gene editing.
 The latter is an exciting research field which could potentially revolutionise current therapeutic models for any number of chronic and neurodegenerative diseases but could also open the door to dangerous manipulations of human DNA.